romanmandryk/passkey-demo/README.md

 - User logout
 - Display of currently logged-in user
 - Modern, user-friendly interface with explanations of the passkey process
+- Ethereum wallet management (add, verify, and delete wallets)

 ## Prerequisites

 - Node.js (v18 or later recommended)
 - npm (comes with Node.js)
+- Write access to the filesystem (for SQLite database)
+- .env file with required properties (see below)

 ## Installation